-Also getting its start by the Funk family, the grove was first settled by brothers Isaac and Absalom Funk, who came to the region from Kentucky in 1824.
-Choosing the location for its water supply, fertile soil, and timber, they were soon joined by Robert and Dorothy Funk Stubblefield who followed from Ohio.
-Though the Funks may not be household names in Illinois history, they were a very influential family.
+The grove was first settled by brothers Isaac and Absalom Funk, who came to the region from Kentucky in 1824.
+Choosing the location for its water supply, fertile soil, and timber, they were soon joined by Robert and Dorothy Funk Stubblefield, who followed from Ohio.
+Though the Funks may not be household names in Illinois history, they were a very influential family in this area.
 Isaac Funk soon amassed some 25,000 acres of land and was the first to start cattle-feeding operations in the Midwest.
 He and his brother Absalom built the meat-packing house in Chicago – then known as Fort Dearborn.

-None other than Abraham Lincoln served as the family attorney and he and Isaac Funk were largely responsible for bringing the Chicago & Alton Railroad through the region, sidetracking it from its planned route through Peoria. he would also serve as an Illinois State Representative and Senator, and was one of the founders of the Illinois Wesleyan University in Bloomington.
-Isaac and his wife Cassandra, would have ten children, all of which would have important leadership roles in government, banks, universities, and private ventures.
+None other than Abraham Lincoln served as the family attorney, and he and Isaac Funk were largely responsible for bringing the Chicago & Alton Railroad through the region, sidetracking it from its planned route through Peoria.
+He would also serve as an Illinois State Representative, Senator, and one of the founders of the Illinois Wesleyan University in Bloomington.
+Isaac and his wife Cassandra would have ten children, all of which would have important leadership roles in government, banks, universities, and private ventures.

-Isaac’s son, LaFayette would play a major role in the cattle business, was the co-founder and boss of the Chicago Union Stockyards, and an Illinois State Senator.
+Isaac’s son, LaFayette, would play a major role in the cattle business, was the co-founder and boss of the Chicago Union Stockyards, and an Illinois State Senator.
 In 1863, he built a home for his wife, Elizabeth, in nearby Shirley, Illinois.
-The couple were known to have harbored escaped slave on their farm during the Civil War.
+The couple was known to have harbored escaped slaves on their farm during the Civil War.
 The home still stands in Shirley today and is open for tours.

-The family was also responsible for bringing the first modern soybean crushing plant to the Midwest, the development of hybrid corn, and other improvements to the region.
+The family was also responsible for bringing the first modern soybean crushing plant to the Midwest, developing hybrid corn, and other improvements to the region.